-- 1. The application for the reauthorization of Marshall Academy (the "Academy") submitted to the Ferris State University Charter Schools Office (the "CSO") for a term ending on June 30, 2023, is approved contingent upon the Academy Board approving the New Charter Contract (including without limitation the Terms and Conditions and all of the Schedules incorporated therein) and its execution, delivery and filing of the same in the name of and on behalf of the Academy. - 2.
-The following requirements are in effect for the period of this Reauthorization: - a.
-This Reauthorization is conditional on the development of a written Plan of b.
-The CSO shall respond in writing to the Plan of Improvement no later than August 21, 2020 indicating acceptance of the plan or requesting specific changes.
+1. The application for the reauthorization of Blended Learning Academies Credit Recovery High School (the "Academy") submitted to the Ferris State University Charter Schools Office (FSU CSO) for a term ending on June 30, 2024, is approved contingent upon the Academy Board approving the New Charter Contract (including without limitation the Terms and Conditions and all of the Schedules incorporated therein) and its execution, delivery and filing of the same in the name of and on behalf of the Academy.